 - One year of arts (visual arts and the performing arts of theater, music, dance and media arts)

 - Did you graduate in the top half of your high school graduating class?

 - Did you score 21 or higher on the ACT standardized test?

-- Did you receive a combined score of 1,000 or higher on the SAT standardized test?
+- Did you receive a combined score of 1,000 on the current SAT standardized test or its corresponding score on the redesigned SAT standardized test (offered beginning spring 2016)?

 Some of the state universities may ask you to meet slightly different requirements to be admitted.
 Check with the university admissions office for details.
 Even if you don’t meet the minimum requirements, you may be considered for admission under special provisions.

 The state universities offer graduate programs leading to master’s degrees, other advanced degrees including some doctorate degrees, and specialized certificates.
 Call the office of graduate studies or the admissions office for information and a graduate program application.

 Admissions requirements for international students are based on the admissions requirements for domestic students.
 Minnesota’s state admissions policy says “International students shall be considered for admission if their scholastic preparation is judged to be equivalent to the admissions requirements of the institution to which they are applying.
 International students who are not native speakers of English shall be required to demonstrate proficiency in English on a standardized test selected by the admitting institution.”